No. 25 Buffalo stampedes Ohio for 23rd straight home win

 #ReadLocal

+Winning its previous two games at Akron and Toledo each by six points wasn't good enough, according to Massinburg.

+"You can see what we've been doing hasn't been working," Massinburg said.
+"We didn't move at all in the AP rankings. .
+They were two tough wins on the road.
+But we've got to be better."

-Graves made 9 of 12 shots, including 7 of 9 from 3-point range.
-The sophomore guard shot the Bulls out to a 52-27 lead at halftime by making his first six 3-point attempts and matching his previous personal-best with 19 points in the first half.
+The Bulls (23-3, 11-2 Mid-American Conference) opened a double-digit lead within the first 10 minutes and led 52-27 at halftime.
+Graves made his first six 3-point attempts to match his previous personal-best with 19 points in the first half.

-Buffalo's previous scoring record against a Division I opponent was 110 points, set three times, including twice this season in victories over Dartmouth and Toledo.
-The Bulls' old record for made 3-pointers was 18 in Feb.
-22, 1996 defeat of Troy.
+"I had been struggling the past few games and just being just being confident shooting and playing my game," said Graves, who finished 7 of 9 from 3-point range and 9 of 12 from the floor.
+"It all came together."

+Freshman Jeenathan Williams set career highs with 13 points and eight rebounds and Montell McCrae had 11 points with seven rebounds for Buffalo, which won its fourth in a row and tied a school record for regular season victories set last year.

 Jason Carter led Ohio (11-14) with 16 points.